 Audacity : Audacity is great for those seeking to do simple recording, editing, or mixing.

-Cakewalk : Cakewalk is fully-free and fully-featured but is sadly only for Windows users.
+Cakewalk : Cakewalk is fully-free and fully-featured but is sadly one of the DAWs for Windows users only .

 Top 3 Paid DAWs